Bird Watching & Nature Trails In Northern Wisconsin

 Important goals guide the management of this 90,000 - acre property located along the Flambeau River.
 The principles of sustainable forestry are used to assure that the forest can and will continue to provide a full range of benefits to the people and visitors of Wisconsin.
 Northern hardwood forests of sugar and red maples, yellow birch and white ash create a beautiful color display in fall.
 North and south forks of the Flambeau River offer 75 miles of white water canoeing and there are numerous lakes to fish in.
 Northern birds are found in good numbers throughout the property along with Bald Eagles and Common Loons.

-Web site: WDNR Flambeau River State Forest
+Read more on the WDNR Flambeau River State Forest.

 9. Franklin and Butternut Lakes Area

-Signature species: Bald Eagles.
+Signature species: Bald Eagles

-Rarities: Red-shouldered Hawk.
+Rarities: Red-shouldered Hawk

 10. Giant White Pine Grove State Natural Area